Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 What are the pros of being a pet-sitter?

 - Free rent and utilities.
 I sometimes still can't believe this is even possible!
 Omg the fruits of the internet!!

 - You can live alone in a big, beautiful home in whatever location you choose (often not very affordable here in Melbourne!).

 - The pets can be great, cuddly company and you're never alone.

 - Always a new area and neighborhood to explore.
-New cafes to rate on Four Square.
+New cafes to review on Google.
 New parks to take the dogs for a walk.

 - Chocolate left in the fridge.

 What are the cons of being a pet-sitter?